(Updated: 8:12 am, Sunday, 8 February 2026 AEST).

 What is the history behind ScriptPlanner?

 Development of ScriptPlanner began about six years ago, but it was a project that received scant attention, the focus always having been on NoteMaker.
-It is only in the last 12 or 13 months that all resources were put into accelerating ScriptPlanner's development.
+It is only in the last 16 or 17 months that all resources were put into accelerating ScriptPlanner's development.
 The effort was frenetic: metaphorically speaking, little time was taken to breathe-in air.
 There was a period that for a stretch of 12 days a communication blackout was put in place to ensure minimal distraction: it's as if to make atonement for the years of neglect.
 Exhaustion reigned as testing was relentless to ensure errors are "as scarce as hen's teeth".
-However, after all that, there is the wonderful result: ScriptPlanner version 1.1.0 is now a mature product.
+However, after all that, there is the wonderful result: ScriptPlanner version 1.1.6 is now a wonderfully mature product.

 Why use ScriptPlanner when, for example, Final Draft 13 has wonderful planning tools?

 Without a doubt, the planning tools in Final Draft and other screenwriting software are superb.
-However, Final Draft's current v13 does not have a page template for each character's description and backstory (correct as up to 9 April 2025); instead each character has a dedicated row in a spreadsheet, which over time may become cluttered.
+However, Final Draft's current v13 does not have a page template for each character's description and backstory (correct as up to 17 November 2025); instead each character has a dedicated row in a spreadsheet, which over time may become cluttered.
 As a data processor, ScriptPlanner not only provides a page ("record", in database parlance) per character but also links to other internal environments to further delineate character.

 Can ScriptPlanner ever replace, say, Final Draft?